niqdev/akka-stream-cassandra/README.md

 Please prefer [alpakka](https://developer.lightbend.com/docs/alpakka/current/cassandra.html) Cassandra Connector for version 2 and above

+Have a look at the presentation of this [lightning talk](https://gitpitch.com/niqdev/akka-stream-cassandra) about Cassandra migration to understand the reason behind this library

 ### Setup

 Add the [jcenter](http://jcenter.bintray.com) repository in your build definition and import the latest stable version